amacomber/mini-game-boxes/README.md

 My goal for these was to make sure the designs could either be fit onto a single sheet of 8½" x 11" paper or two at most.
 I wanted these boxes to as closely mimic their original counterparts but only be a few mm (millimeters) larger than the cart itself.

 The boxes are comprised of the highest resolution scans I could find of these boxes and a little fudgery to get the remaining bits all lined up and pretty.

+Some boxes fold together (I use a metal ruler to pre-crease the folds) and some boxes need to be glued.
+I used a brush on non-generic simian-branded super glue for this project and was quite happy with the results.

 Here are a few of the resources I used:

 Lots of standard case sizes <br>
 http://www.thecoverproject.net/forums/index.php?topic=39.msg163#msg163